6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Introduction

-\begin{itemize} \item{The representative THz channel measurement campaigns in the 100-1100 GHz frequency band are reviewed and analyzed.
-Then, a detailed discussion on the THz channel characteristics is given, specifically focusing on reflection, high loss and sparsity.
-Finally, the pros and cons of stochastic, deterministic, and hybrid modeling approaches for THz channels are further discussed.} \item{The E-MIMO channel measurement platforms are systematically introduced, including frequency domain and time domain platforms.
-Then, the near-field spherical wave model of E-MIMO and the characteristics of SnS are discussed in detail.
+\item{The XL-MIMO channel measurement platforms, including frequency domain and time domain platforms, are systematically introduced.
+Next, a near-field spherical wave model of XL-MIMO and the characteristics of SnS are discussed in detail.
 At the same time, the division of near-field range is analyzed.
 In addition, several channel modeling methods such as the statistical, deterministic and hybrid channel modeling are compared, then a realistic yet low-complexity SnS channel modeling framework is discussed.
-Finally, the future research directions of E-MIMO are pointed out.} \item{A summary of research progress on ISAC channels in both monostatic and bistatic sensing modes is presented.
-Furthermore, an in-depth analysis of the novel characteristics introduced by the ISAC channel is conducted.
-To capture the channel sharing feature, we review a cluster-based ISAC channel model.
-Finally, the pros and cons of various modeling approaches are discussed for ISAC channels.} \item{Some measurement campaigns related to the RIS channel are summarized, especially regarding the power gain brought by RIS.
-In addition, the characteristics of the RIS channel are introduced in detail, including the response characteristics of the important intermediate node RIS and the new loss characteristics presented due to the cascading of two subchannels and RIS response.
+Finally, the future research directions of XL-MIMO are pointed out.} \item{The representative multi-frequency channel measurement campaigns, covering both mid-band and THz frequencies, are reviewed and analyzed.
+Then, a detailed discussion on the multi-frequency channel characteristics is given, specifically focusing on reflection, high loss and sparsity.
+Finally, the pros and cons of stochastic, deterministic, and hybrid modeling approaches for multi-frequency channels are further discussed.} \item{Some measurement campaigns related to the RIS channel are summarized, especially regarding the power gain brought by RIS.
+In addition, the characteristics of the RIS channel are introduced in detail, including the response characteristics of the important intermediate node RIS and the new loss characteristics presented due to the concatenation of two subchannels and RIS response.
 Then, to accurately describe the RIS channel, we provide various types of RIS channel modeling approaches, including statistical, deterministic, and hybrid approaches.
 Finally, future research directions are discussed.} \item{Channel measurements in SAGIN are reviewed, including the SG, AG, and air-to-air (AA) channels, which is followed by a detailed description of the channel characteristics of SAGIN.
 In addition, channel models for simulating SAGIN are introduced.
-Finally, a brief summary of potential research directions for future work is presented.} \item{The 6G channel simulator BUPTCMG-6G developed by our team is introduced.
-The design framework and user guidelines of the simulator are detailed.
-We also provide simulation examples to characterize THz, E-MIMO, ISAC, RIS, and SAGIN.}
+Finally, a brief summary of potential research directions for future work is presented.} \item{6G channel simulators that support potential enabling technologies are summarized, and the BUPTCMCCCMG-IMT2030 simulator developed by our team is introduced, including its principles, structure, functions, and applications.}

 \end{itemize}